MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/resource-request-from-native-ios-swift-applications/index.md

 The REST API works with all adapters and external resources <span style = "color:red"> LINK TO using-mobilefirst-server-authenticate-external-resources</span>.
 This tutorial explains how to use the `WLResourceRequest` API with an HTTP adapter.

-<span style = "color:red">To create and configure an iOS native project, first follow the “<a href="../" title="Configuring a native iOS application with the MobileFirst Platform SDK">Configuring a native iOS application with the MobileFirst Platform SDK</a>” tutorial.
+To create and configure an iOS native project, first follow the [Adding the MobileFirst Platform Foundation SDK to iOS Applications](../../adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications) tutorial.
-If you are developing Swift-based applications, make sure that you follow the additional steps.</span>

 ### Calling an adapter procedure
 The `WLResourceRequest` class handles resource requests to MobileFirst adapters or external resources.